The Private Wealth & Private Client Review: Italy

 The application of the exemption to non-resident companies is a source of debate.
 According to one interpretation, the exemption is not available to non-resident companies, which would conflict with EU law, where applicable.
 According to a second interpretation, the exemption applies to non-resident companies irrespective of the control condition.
 According to a third interpretation, the exemption applies to non-resident companies under the same control condition applicable to resident companies.
 In a private ruling dated 2 August 2011, the tax authorities held the third interpretation to be the case.

 Finally, individuals who are subject to Italian inheritance and gift tax on their worldwide assets can benefit from the Italian inheritance, estate and gift tax treaties, which may preclude the levy of more burdensome taxes in other jurisdictions.
 Treaties for the avoidance of double taxation on inheritance and estate tax are in force with Denmark, France, Greece, Israel, Sweden, the United Kingdom and the United States.
 The treaty with France also covers gift tax.
-For instance, a UK-domiciled or deemed domiciled individual may transfer his or her habitual abode to Italy and become immediately exposed to Italian inheritance tax on his or her worldwide estate, but, as a consequence, he or she becomes treaty protected from UK inheritance tax on non-UK situs assets.
+For instance, a UK-domiciled or deemed domiciled individual may transfer his or her habitual abode to Italy and become immediately exposed to Italian inheritance tax on his or her worldwide estate, but, as a consequence, he or she may become treaty protected from UK inheritance tax on non-UK situs assets.

 iii Wealth taxes